DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 This behavior makes it good only for data that do not change often, like movies, shows, music, photos, audiobooks, videos,...

-Of note is that snapraid is saving parity information in to a single.
+Of note is that snapraid is saving parity information in to a single file.

 ### SnapRAID setup